lucpizz/BootCamp-Responsive-Portfolio/README.md

 This project is using Bootstrap and CSS to demostrate device screen size responsiveness.

-- Navigation Bar: links to access each webpage (about, portolio, and contact)
+- Navigation Bar: links to access each webpage (about, portolio, and contact);
-- Grid system used on each page to various degrees of container, rows, and columns
+- Grid system used on each page to various degrees of container, rows, and columns;
-- Bootstrap responsive for various device screen sizes
+- Bootstrap responsive for various device screen sizes;
-- Bio and picture information utilized
+- Bio and picture information utilized;
-- Footer with copyright information
+- Footer with copyright information.

 ---